Protektor-Desura/jellyfin-dvr-comskip/README.md

 You can find where to put this script by going to the Server Dashboard in the Jellyfin web interface, then DVR under Live TV, then "Post-processing application:" field.

+ComChap - A script that marks commericals as chapters that can be skipped.
+ComCut - A script that removes marked commericals.

 If you have updates for this script please submit a PR so everyone can benefit.

 You will need to have Comskip already installed from here: